ugurcanvurgun/ugurcanvurgun.github.io/_pages/cv.md

 ---

 Here is <a href="/assets/images/Vurgun_Ugurcan_CV.pdf">my academic CV</a>.
-Please reach out to me at ugurcan.vurgun[at]pennmedicine.upenn.edu if you have any questions.
+Please reach out to me at ugurcan.vurgun[at]gmail.com if you have any questions.

 <br/>